ironbar/hungry_geese/reports/04_Modeling.md

 It seems that an epsilon of 0.25 is optimal for this agent.

+Also it seems that is better to play against epsilon agents, because on the previous experiment I was playing against greedy players and results were worse.

 #### Revisit boilergoose

 Let's see if using an epsilon of 0.25 we can improve over boilergoose agent.
 If that is the case